DanielDiGiovanni-py/MLP/README.md

     Feel free to fork this project, create issues, and open pull requests.
     For major changes, please discuss in an issue first.

-License

-Include the license that applies to your project (e.g., MIT, Apache, or any institutional policy).

 Happy Training!